podium-lib/podium-lib.github.io/docs/api/podlet.md

 In most cases podlets are fragments of a whole HTML document.
 When a layout server is requesting a podlet's content or fallback, the podlet should serve just that fragment and not a whole HTML document with its `<html>`, `<head>` and `<body>`.
-It is also the case that when a layout server is requesting a podlet it provides a context.
+Additionally, when a layout server requests a podlet it provides a Podium context to the podlet.

 These things can prove challenging for local development since accessing a podlet directly, from a web browser, in local development will render the